 Host site eligibility is limited to LSC-funded civil legal aid organizations (grantees).
 The LSC grantee applies to LSC for a law student or students and receives the student’s stipend to dispense at a later date.
 The grantee agrees to supervise the law student(s) for the 8-10 week program and to ensure that the law student(s) is contributing to service delivery to eligible clients in rural locations.

 For further information, please refer to the 2023 Rural Summer Legal Corps FAQ document.

 Information for Law Students

 Rural Summer Legal Corps students spend 8 to 10 weeks working at a LSC grantee host site on projects that improve access to justice in rural communities.
 They complete a minimum of 300 hours of service to rural populations.
-Before traveling to their host sites, students attend a three-day training course in Washington, D.C., which convenes experts on legal aid, resilience, and working in low-income communities.
-In 2021, the training will be conducted virtually due to the COVID-19 pandemic.
+In late May, before traveling to their host sites, selected fellows attend a two-day training course in Washington, D.C., which convenes experts on legal aid, resilience, and working in low-income communities.
 Travel and training expenses for the D.C. training is included.
-Each student receives a $5,000 stipend for their work.
+Each student receives a $7,000 stipend for their summer of service.

 Communities are helped, law students gain experience, and host sites' capacities are enhanced